How the Vatican Became Enmeshed in the Met Gala

 The Pontifical Council’s involvement dates back to the latter half of last year.
 Anna Wintour, the editor of Vogue, a fashion magazine, says she had the idea but struggled to attract the Vatican’s interest, sending many emails but never receiving a response.

-“I’m stubborn, everyone knows that,” she told La Repubblica May 8, and so wrote handwritten letters and turned up in person.
-The exhibition curator, Andrew Bolton, a Catholic himself, also made several attempts, Wintour said, eventually obtaining permission from the Vatican to borrow the exhibits.
+“I’m stubborn, everyone knows that,” she told La Repubblica May 8, and so she wrote handwritten letters and turned up in person.
+The exhibition curator, Andrew Bolton, a Catholic himself, also made several attempts, Wintour said, including enlisting the support of the Vatican Museums and Archbishop Georg Gänswein, prefect of the Pontifical Household.
+Eventually, the Vatican granted them permission to borrow the exhibits.

 The Jesuit magazine America played a role in persuading the Vatican to take part, arranging meetings between Archbishop Paul Tighe, Secretary at the Pontifical Council for Culture, and people in charge at the Met when Archbishop Tighe happened to be visiting New York last October.

-Note: This article has been updated to include mention of the collaboration of Archbishop Georg Gänswein and the Vatican Museums.